lukekarrys/resume/src/index.md

 ## Web Application Developer

-I'm a web app developer who is at home anywhere in a project from the API to the UX.
+I'm a Software Engineer who is at home anywhere in a project from the API to the UX.
 I enjoy diving deep into problems as part of a team and coming up with solutions that weigh the tradeoffs and commit to the best path forward.

 My goal is to find a position that allows me to creatively solve problems and share my experience while continuing to learn and grow as a developer and person.

-I'm happy with React and Node for building great web apps, but I'm open to any technology that allows me to create exceptional user experiences.
+I've been happy using all flavors of JavaScript to build software for the last 15+ years, but I'm open to any technology that allows me to create exceptional user experiences.
 I believe no detail is too small to try and get right.
-I've worked as a member of a distributed team for over 8 years and pride myself on my teamwork and diligent written and verbal communication.
+I've worked as a member of a distributed team for over 10 years and pride myself on my teamwork and diligent written and verbal communication.
+My super power is the ability to fully understand complex systems, and distill my thoughts into actions that I can share to ensure the best technical decision is made and documented.

 Above all, I believe that software is about people.